 $ git push heroku master -----> Python app detected

 No add-ons are automatically provisioned if a pure Python application is detected.
 If you need a SQL database for your app, add one explicitly:

 web process types created if a Python application is detected.

 All versions of Django are fully supported on Cedar.
-Django applications are detected by the presence of a

 A dev database add-on is provisioned automatically for Django applications.
 This populates the